Max Weylandt.

 Placebo Analysis

-Because I had planned to do so anyways, I did go ahead and ran a placebo test where I regressed other survey questions that I thought would be unrelated.
-They should be, because they came before the treatment.
+Because I had planned to do so anyways, I ran a placebo test where I regressed other survey questions that should be unrelated to the treatment, because they came before the treatment.
 Indeed the effects are null.

 Qualification for